Biexciton-like quartet condensates in an electron-hole liquid

-Practically, in this study we consider only the short-range attractive electron-hole interaction described by the contact-type coupling as $U_{\rm e-h}(\bm{q}-\bm{q}')=-U_{\rm C}$~\cite{Hanai2017Phys.Rev.B96.125206}.
+Practically, in this paper we consider only the short-range attractive electron-hole interaction described by the contact-type coupling as $U_{\rm e-h}(\bm{q}-\bm{q}')=-U_{\rm C}$~\cite{Hanai2017Phys.Rev.B96.125206}.
+A similar contact-type coupling has also been employed for the study of monolayer MoSe$_2$ \cite{Kwong2021PhysRevB.104.245434}.
 Also, we consider the equal effective masses as $M_{\rm e}=M_{\rm h}\equiv M$.
-Although it is rather simplified compared to the realistic cases, such a model is sufficient for our purpose since we are interested in qualitative features of BCS-like pair and quartet correlations in an electron-hole system.
-Indeed, the long-range Coulomb attraction is necessary to be taken into account for the description of the droplet state~\cite{Combescot1972J.Phys.CSolidStatePhys.5.23692391,Brinkman1973Phys.Rev.B7.15081523,Comte1982J.Phys.43.10691081,Keldysh1986Contemp.Phys.27.395428}.
-Nevertheless, our approach is useful for understanding the Cooper-pair and -quartet correlations on the ground-state energy.
+Although it is rather simplified compared with the realistic cases, such a model is sufficient for our purpose since we are interested in qualitative features of BCS-like pair and quartet correlations in an electron-hole system.
+Indeed, the long-range Coulomb attraction is necessary to be considered for the description of the droplet state~\cite{Combescot1972J.Phys.CSolidStatePhys.5.23692391,Brinkman1973Phys.Rev.B7.15081523,Comte1982J.Phys.43.10691081,Keldysh1986Contemp.Phys.27.395428}.
+Nevertheless, our approach is useful for understanding the Cooper pair and quartet correlations on the ground-state energy.